vicjohnson1213/Ideas/README.md

 - Discord bot bringing some basic utilities to Discord servers.
     - Group users in a specific voice channel into groups of a specified size.
     - Roll an *n* sided die.
+    - Draw straws for everyone in a voice channel.
     - *In Progress* https://github.com/vicjohnson1213/Whiff-Bot-Discord

 ### Games